casper-devrel/docs-redux/cspr-docs/docs/concepts/list-auth-keys.md

 ## Accessing Authorization Keys from a Smart Contract

-Contract code can retrieve the set of authorization keys for a given deploy by calling the [contract_api::runtime::list_authorization_keys](https://docs.rs/casper-contract/latest/casper_contract/contract_api/runtime/fn.list_authorization_keys.html) function, which returns the set of account hashes representing the keys used to sign the deploy.
+Contract code can retrieve the set of authorization keys for a given transaction by calling the [contract_api::runtime::list_authorization_keys](https://docs.rs/casper-contract/latest/casper_contract/contract_api/runtime/fn.list_authorization_keys.html) function, which returns the set of account hashes representing the keys used to sign the transaction.

 ## When to Use Authorization Keys